 Often, some elements of a problem instance are under the control of the user (possibly indirectly), while others are not.

-To capture this difference, the IDP language allows the creation of 2 vocabularies and 2 theories.
+To capture this difference, the FO() language allows the creation of 2 vocabularies and 2 theories.
 The first one is called 'environment', the second 'decision'.
-Hence, a more advanced skeleton of an IDP knowledge base is:
+Hence, a more advanced skeleton of an IDP-Z3 program is: